angusgraham/book/src/ch01-03-hello-cargo.md

 the URL of the remote repository (for example on GitHub) and the parent directory under which to put the local repository.

+> VS Code will leverage your machine's Git installation, so you need to install
+> Git first before you get these features.
+Make sure you install at least
+> version 2.0.0.

 > To achieve the same thing via the terminal, change to that project’s directory
 > and run these commands:
 >